CloudRail/cloudrail-si-ios-sdk/README.md

 ## Other Platforms

-CloudRail is also available for other platforms like iOS and Java.
+CloudRail is also available for other platforms like Android and Java.
 You can find all libraries on https://cloudrail.github.io

 ## Questions?